Deploy and Run Sobel Edge Detection with I/O on NVIDIA Jetson Nano

 cfg.Hardware = coder.hardware('NVIDIA Jetson');

-BuildDir property to specify the directory for performing remote build process on the target.
-If the specified build directory does not exist on the target then the software creates a directory with the given name.
+BuildDir property.
+If the specified build folder does not exist on the target board, then the software creates a folder with the given name.
 If no value is assigned to

-cfg.Hardware.BuildDir, the remote build process happens in the last specified build directory.
-If there is no stored build directory value, the build process takes place in the home directory.
+cfg.Hardware.BuildDir, the remote build process occurs in the last specified build folder.
+If there is no stored build folder value, the build process takes place in the home folder.

 cfg.Hardware.BuildDir = '~/remoteBuildDir';

-Set the GenerateExampleMain property to generate an example C++ main function and compile it.
+GenerateExampleMain property to generate an example C++ main file and compile it.
 This example does not require modifications to the generated main files.

 cfg.GenerateExampleMain = 'GenerateCodeAndCompile';

-sobelEdgeDetection entry-point function.
-After the code generation takes place on the host, the generated files are copied over and built on the target.
+sobelEdgeDetection.m entry-point function.
+After the code generation takes place on the host, the generated files are copied over and built on the target board.

-To run the generated executable on the target, use the MATLAB®
+To run the generated executable on the target board, use the

 Set the appropriate display environment.